ngsviewer/NGSViewer/README.md

 In this project we wish to prototype NGSVIEWER a web based GUI tool for NGS data.
 Using this software, we hope scientists  can perform various actions by simply configuring several parameters in a friendly graphical user interface.

-Spark and MongoDB are a fantastic opportunity to enhance R. We present a prototype in this environment.
+The aim is to give a platform for the selection of the true mutations in the dataset.

 * *Date Created*: 01/03/2021
-* *Last Modification Date*: 01/03/2021
+* *Last Modification Date*: 03/17/2021

 ## Contributors